Sam-Power/Sam-Power/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on "Data Science Boot camp at Veri Bilimi Okulu"
+- 🔭 I’m currently working on "DS, ML"
 - 🌱 I’m currently learning "Deep Learning, deeply"
 - 👯 I’m looking to collaborate on DS
 - 🤔 I’m looking for help with something interesting to me
 - 💬 Ask me about anything, but don't expect answer for all
-- 📫 How to reach me: via email ?
+- 📫 How to reach me: via email.
 - 😄 Pronouns: He
-- ⚡ Fun fact: Never stop when start
+- ⚡ Fun fact: Never stop when you start
 -->